-- To assign a highly qualified mentor teacher. - To provide the assistance necessary to reduce the problems known to be common to beginning teachers. - To support development of the knowledge and the skills needed by novice teachers to be successful in their initial teaching positions. - To integrate provisional teachers into the culture of the school, the district and the community. - To provide an opportunity for provisional teachers to analyze and reflect on their teaching with assistance from support teachers and staff developers. - To initiate and build a foundation with provisional teachers for the continued study of teaching.
+- To assign a highly qualified mentor teacher. - To assist necessary to reduce the problems known to be common to beginning teachers. - To support the development of the knowledge and the skills needed by novice teachers to be successful in their initial teaching positions. - To integrate provisional teachers into the culture of the school, the district, and the community. - To provide an opportunity for provisional teachers to analyze and reflect on their teaching with assistance from support teachers and staff developers. - To initiate and build a foundation with provisional teachers for the continued study of teaching.

-The objectives of the induction process are designed to assure the realization of our program goal- helping the provisional teacher make the transition from theory to practice- assisting with the adaptation to the demands of the new environment and to function effectively in the system.
+The objectives of the induction process are designed to assure the realization of our program goal- helping the provisional teacher transition from theory to practice-assisting with adapting to the demands of the new environment, and functioning effectively in the system.
 The Orange Public Schools also seeks to achieve the following using the Provisional Teacher Induction Protocol:

-- To provide information regarding available resources both human and material, policies and procedures of the district. - To provide information regarding available resources both human and material, policies and procedures unique to the building assignment. - To develop further and understanding of effective classroom techniques and procedures- classroom management and delivery skills and the teaching strategies reconciled with those set forth in the college scene. - To develop an understanding of curriculum program expectationsfamiliarization with subject content, skills, and concepts to be taught, time elements to be devoted to subjects, and alternative activities to facilitate
+- To provide information regarding the district's human and material resources, policies, and procedures. - To provide information regarding available resources, both human and material, policies and procedures unique to the building assignment. - To further develop their understanding of effective classroom techniques and procedures- classroom management and delivery skills and the teaching strategies reconciled with those outlined in the college scene. - To develop an understanding of curriculum program expectationsfamiliarization with subject content, skills, and concepts to be taught, time elements to be devoted to subjects, and alternative activities to facilitate learning. - To develop an understanding of the systems of evaluation reporting to children, reporting to parents, and standard classroom means of evaluating